tymyrddin/tymyrddin.github.io/_posts/2021-06-07-stakeholders.md

 ## On stakeholder modelling

-The stakeholder model is more than 30 years old, and broadly accepted as a tool to explore the interests of an organisation's constituency and can be helpful for detecting
+Stakeholder modelling is a tool to explore the interests of an organisation's constituency and can be helpful for detecting

 * Unclear concepts of stakeholders
 * Potential failures in properly identifying legitimate stakeholders